parasoft/soatest-cucumber/README.md

 a SOAtest REST Client with a chained JSON Assertor that validates data in a response from a different REST API.
 A third step definition might reference a SOAtest DB Tool with a chained XML Assertor that executes a DB query and validates data in the result set.
-Step definitions can reference individual tests or a test suite that contains a number of tests within it.
+Step definitions can reference an individual SOAtest test or a test suite that contains a number of tests within it.

 You will create a library of one or more SOAtest .tst files that contain a number of tests and/or test suites that will be referenced by the step